photon-collider/personal_blog_svelte/src/lib/articles/how-sveltekit-dynamic-routes-work.md

 ## Prerequisites

 In this post, I'll assume you know the basics of [Svelte](https://svelte.dev/).
 Otherwise, the [official tutorial](https://svelte.dev/tutorial/basics) is a good place to learn the fundamentals.
 Regarding SvelteKit, I'll assume you understand how loading data works using `+page.js` files [as described here](https://kit.svelte.dev/docs/load).
 However, I will go over these concepts very briefly.
-Other things like SvelteKit's [`layout.svelte`](https://kit.svelte.dev/docs/load#layout-data) components won't be necessary for this tutorial.

 ## Sveltekit  Routing Basics